plone/buildout.coredev/README-make.md

 [`plone.releaser`](https://github.com/plone/plone.releaser) is our wrapper around [`zest.releaser`](https://github.com/zestsoftware/zest.releaser), used for releasing Pythong packages.
 But it also introduces a `manage` script that has recently gotten some extra commands.
-These are needed to translate between our current Buildout files and what we need for `pip`.
+These are needed to translate between our current pBuildout files and what we need for `pip`.

 * `manage versions2constraints` takes the `versions*.cfg` files and translates them to `constraints*.txt` files for use by `pip`.
 * `manage buildout2pip` does the same, but also translates `sources.cfg` and `checkouts.cfg` (used by `mr.developer`) to `mxsources.ini` and `mxcheckouts.ini` (for use by `mxdev`).